XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

 - **React.js/Vue.js/Angular:** Choosing one for building the interactive user interface.
 - **Redux/Vuex/NgRx:** To manage the state of the frontend application.
-- **Bootstrap:** To ensure a consistent and mobile-friendly design.
+- **Bootstrap/Tailwind:** To ensure a consistent and mobile-friendly design.

 ##### P.5.1.2 Backend Framework